 Work a maximum of 20 hours per week

-Students Enrolled for Summer 2012 - For students enrolled in Summer 2012 you will have an award notification posted to Campus Finances on MyNIU after you have enrolled for summer courses.
-Federal Work-Student eligibility will be included on the summer award notification of those students who have the eligibilty.
+Students Enrolled for Summer 2014 - For students enrolled in Summer 2014 you will have an award notification posted to Campus Finances on MyNIU after you have enrolled for summer courses.
+Federal Work-Student eligibility will be included on the summer award notification of those students who have the eligibility.

 Resources for Federal Work-Study and Regular Student Employment